realmorg/realm/apps/web/src/pages/docs/learn/children.md

 ## What's next?

-In our previous lesson, we covered the fundamentals of <anchor-link href="/docs/learn/flow">Element Flow</anchor-link>.
+In our previous tutorial, we covered the fundamentals of <anchor-link href="/docs/learn/flow">Element Flow</anchor-link>.
 However, let's now consider a scenario where you have custom business logic that is slightly more intricate.
 It's not overly complex, but it does require a little more sophistication.
 In such cases, relying solely on `<element-flow>` may prove to be challenging or insufficient to meet your requirements.

 Then <anchor-link href="/docs/learn/script">Custom Script Flow</anchor-link> is the answer.
 It's a powerful feature that allows you to write custom JavaScript code to handle your business logic.